-- David is a sales man for Levi’s: 25$/h on average
+- David is a salesman for Levi’s: $26/h on average

-- Marine is an Au pair in Bunburry : 400$/week, food, board and a car to use
+- Marine is an Au pair in Bunbury: $400/week, food, board and a car to use

 More qualified jobs

 Depending on your qualifications, you can also apply for more qualified jobs.
-Some employers are hesitant because you are limited to 6 months of work on your WHV (unless you require permission from the government).
+Some employers are hesitant because you are limited to 6 months of work on your WHV.
+Note that you can require permission from the government to work longer with the same employer.
 It can also be a good way to prove yourself and obtain a TSS (sponsorship) visa!

 Some examples of salaries in more qualified jobs in Australia:

 |A school teacher (public/ private)||$95 000 - $110 000|